Seven lakes - Haftkul

 Marguzor lake in Seven lakes of Tajikistan

-Hazorchashma, the last lake of the Tajik Seven Lakes
+Hazorchashma, the last and highest lake of the Tajik Seven Lakes

 Hazorchashma lake the highest of the seven is located at around 2400 meters above sea level.
 It has a maximum length of 2 km and an area of 0,92 square km.
 The name Hazorchashma (or Azorchashma) means “a thousand springs” – the lake is filled by the waters of two rivers and many streams and springs.
 Hazorchashma is the last lake in the gorge of the Shing River.